 Reports - Trail and Recreation

-Both the North Fork and the South Fork of the Flambeau River have high water levels and paddling conditions are good.
+Both the North Fork and the South Fork of the Flambeau River have high water levels and the current is strong.
+This is a good time to paddle the river.
+Be safe and always wear your PFD (life jacket).

 The Flambeau River in Price County, Park Falls, Phillips and the neighboring regions was featured in a recent episode of Discover Wisconsin.
 View the episode “Northwoods Fun on the Flambeau River”.